-Cheers to the garlic fandom!
-This shrimp recipe is for you.
-Garlic butter shrimp is an easy seafood dish made by tossing fresh shrimp in sprite and frying it in butter with garlic.
+Garlic butter shrimp is made by marinating fresh shrimp in sprite and frying it in butter with garlic.
 This fried shrimp is further sauteed in a sauce made by sprite, butter, garlic, tomato paste, oyster sauce and spring onion.
 Serve a great shrimp dish and make your house smell like a 5-star restaurant.
 P.S.
 We added a pairing sauce to partner this wonderful dish!
+Cheers to the garlic fandom!
+This shrimp recipe is for you.

 GARLIC BUTTER SHRIMP

 Shrimps may be small, but their prices are terrible.
 When my lolo bring shrimps for me to cook, I know there is something special going on.
 It is always a pressure for me to cook the shrimps well.
 Cooking shrimps might look like just heating them and wait until they turn orange.
 But they’re not.
 You undercook them, it will taste mushy.
 You overcook them, they will be too dry.

 Garlic butter shrimp recipe is one of the easiest and “safest” dish to make.
 Just like its name, you will only be needing garlic and butter.
 Making this dish is just like ginisang hipon but the only aromatic you need is garlic— A LOT OF GARLIC.

 If you’re a fan of garlic and butter, try this recipe today.
 Happy cooking!

 Filipinos have unique ways of making shrimp dishes our way.
 These includes halabos na hipon, sinigang na hipon, shrimp in oyster sauce and many more.
 But did you know that the garlic and butter combo flavor actually originates in France?
 This combo was originally used as bread spreads and for mushroom dishes.
 Some argues that our halabos na hipon was the origin of garlic buttered shrimp.